If Mr. Shinliver Dies ~ A Short Story by Allen Kopp

 “Did you hear the good news?”

 “About Mr. Shinliver, you mean?”

 “If the old boy buys the farm, guess who your new boss will be?”

 “I wouldn’t even venture a guess,” I said.
-I took a step away from him so I wouldn’t have to look at his big teeth.
+I took a step away from him so I wouldn’t have him breathing in my face.